 - We cannot visit your home if anyone present or residing in the home is currently under quarantine due to a COVID19 diagnosis or exposure to someone positive for SARS-CoV-2; is experiencing unexplained fever, cough, or shortness of breath; or is awaiting the result of a COVID19 test.

-In addition to the above we strongly recommend:
+In addition to the above we recommend:

-- Host appointments outdoors whenever possible.
+- Host appointments outdoors when possible.

 - For more suggestions we recommend this easy to use, interactive risk assessment tool developed by the Center for Digital Health.